 - Switch plans during the Annual Election Period: If your doctor is part of another Medicare Advantage plan’s provider network, you can switch plans during the next Annual Election Period (October 15 to December 7).

 - Disenroll from your Medicare Advantage plan: If your doctor is no longer in the provider network for any Medicare Advantage plan (but is still accepting Medicare), you may decide to go back to Original Medicare in order to continue seeing him or her.
 You can use the Annual Election Period to disenroll from your Medicare Advantage plan and return to Original Medicare.
-Or you can also disenroll from your plan during the Medicare Advantage Disenrollment Period (January 1 to February 14); you can also use this disenrollment period to enroll in a stand-alone Medicare Prescription Drug plan.
+Or you can also disenroll from your plan during the Medicare Advantage Open Enrollment Period (January 1 to March 31); you can also use this period to enroll in a stand-alone Medicare Prescription Drug plan.

 - Switch plans during a Special Election Period: In some situations, the Centers for Medicare & Medicaid Services (CMS) may decide that the change in provider network was significant enough to warrant a Special Election Period.
 Your Medicare Advantage plan will notify you if your situation qualifies, and you’ll then be able to use your Special Election Period to either enroll in another Medicare Advantage plan or return to Original Medicare.

 There may be certain circumstances where your Medicare Advantage plan leaves the Medicare program entirely or makes changes in its contract with CMS that affect you.
 When this happens, you may be eligible for a Special Election Period (SEP) that lets you make changes to your coverage.

 Times when you may be eligible for a Special Election Period may include, but are not limited to:

 - Your Medicare Advantage plan does not renew its plan contract or reduces its service area for the upcoming plan year.